 “So?
 Who then?
 Pope Francis?”

 He’s got the picture.
-In fact fourteen of them in the works!
+In fact fourteen new paintings in the pipeline right now!

 Batticaloa, Sri Lanka